agntcy/app-sdk/README.md

 <div align='center'>

 <pre>
-✅ A2A over SLIM           ✅ A2A over NATS              🕐 A2A over MQTT (soon)
+✅ A2A over SLIM           ✅ A2A over NATS              🕐 A2A over MQTT
-✅ Request-reply messaging ✅ Publish-subscribe          ✅ Broadcast messaging
+✅ Request-reply           ✅ Publish-subscribe          ✅ Broadcast
 ✅ MCP client factory      🕐 Observability built-in     🕐 Identity & trust built-in
 </pre>